kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 #### Already denatured in center, want natured in edge

-These are kinds of objects that kcp already gives no interpretation to, and that is what edge-mc needs from the center workspaces.
+These are kinds of objects that kcp already gives no interpretation to, and that is what KubeStellar needs from the center workspaces.

 This is the default category of kind of object --- any kind of data object not specifically listed in another category is implicitly in